daniel-enqz/ruby-corners-100/TDD/RAILS_TDD/TESTING_COMPONENTS/test_isolation.md

 ### RSpec gives us doubles also known as mock objects, they act as fake collaborators in tests.

+"Taking this approach yields several benefits.
+Because we aren’t using real collab- orators, we can TDD a unit of code even if the collaborators haven’t been written yet.
+Using test doubles gets painful for components that are highly coupled to many collaborators"

 > Doubles make it easy for us to isolate collaborators that are passed into the object we are testing (the system under test or SUT).

 ```ruby